egberts/egberts.github.io-src/content/articles/vim-syntax-generator.md

 is used to ensure that these patterns cannot be used elsewhere except as referenced by other Vim syntax rules.
 Not specifying `contained` means to match anywhere, regardless of current state of Vim syntax state machine.
-No `contained` is usedful for comment lines, TODO highlighting, include statement, and possibly error highlighting.
+No `contained` is useful for comment lines, TODO highlighting, include statement, and possibly error highlighting.